-This section describes the jConnect for JDBC Driver features that support the Cluster Edition, where multiple Adaptive Servers connect to a shared set of disks and a high-speed private interconnection.
+jConnect supports the Adaptive Server Cluster Edition environment, where multiple Adaptive Servers connect to a shared set of disks and a high-speed private interconnection.
 This allows Adaptive Server to scale using multiple physical and logical hosts.

-For more information about the Cluster Edition, see the Adaptive Server Enterprise Users Guide to Clusters.
+For more information about Cluster Edition, see the Adaptive Server Enterprise Users Guide to Clusters.